Complete families of indecomposable non-simple abelian varieties: Introduction

+The strategy of the proof of Theorem \ref{main theorem} can also be used to produce complete families of indecomposable abelian varieties whose connected monodromy groups are other algebraic groups, not only products of symplectic groups.
+The particular combinatorics involved to compute the codimension of the boundary of Satake--Baily--Borel compactification of $\mathcal{Z}$ as well as the codimension of the locus $\alpha \mathcal{Z}\cap \Adec$ vary depending on the desired properties of the general fiber of the family.

-In addition to the above results, we prove a result similar to Theorem \ref{main theorem} in Theorem \ref{thm unitary} in the case of the connected monodromy group being a unitary group.
-Rather than prove a full analogue of Theorem \ref{main theorem}, in this unitary group case, we require that the fixed part $A_{c,1}\times \cdots \times A_{c,r}$ of the family consist of pairwise non-isogenous elliptic curves without CM and the varying part consist of a single simple abelian variety with endomorphisms by a fixed imaginary quadratic field $L$.
+As an illustration of how the techniques of Theorem \ref{main theorem} can be used to produce complete families of indecomposable abelian varieties with other kinds of connected monodromy groups, we prove a result similar to Theorem \ref{main theorem} in Theorem \ref{thm unitary} in the case of the connected monodromy group being a unitary group.
+Rather than prove a full analogue of Theorem \ref{main theorem}, we simplify the theorem statement and proof by only considering the case when the fixed part $A_{c,1}\times \cdots \times A_{c,r}$ of the family consist of pairwise non-isogenous elliptic curves without CM and the varying part consists of a single simple abelian variety with endomorphisms by a fixed imaginary quadratic field $L$.

 In fact, a much more general version of Theorem \ref{thm unitary} which would be more directly analogous to Theorem \ref{main theorem} should be true, however the dimension-counting combinatorics become more involved and the issues involving the computation of the Mumford-Tate group become more subtle when multiple imaginary quadratic fields are involved.